Arthur Laing Bridge: History

-Proposal
+Proposal and opening

 The closing of the original Marpole Bridge in 1957 created a more circuitous route between Vancouver and Vancouver International Airport (YVR).
 Years of debate to restore a direct route followed.
 In 1963, Arthur Laing, Minister of Northern Affairs and National Resources, announced plans for a toll bridge to be completed within three years.
 By 1965, he was promoting a tunnel.
 In 1971, Don Jamieson, Minister of Transport announced a toll-free bridge, but the proposed ramps directly accessing bridges to Lulu Island would not be built.
 Richmond residents were angry.

 On September 6, 1974, Pierre Trudeau announced that the new bridge over the north arm of the Fraser River would be named after Arthur Laing, who was a member of House of Commons of Canada from Vancouver.

-Completion and controversy
+The bridge opened to traffic on 27 August 1975.

+Since opening

-Although the bridge opened to traffic on 27 August 1975, Otto Lang, Minister of Transport, performed the official opening of the $23m crossing in May 1976.
+Otto Lang, Minister of Transport, performed the official opening of the $23m crossing in May 1976.
 On hand were Premier Bill Bennett, Gil Blair, mayor of Richmond, Art Phillips, mayor of Vancouver, and widow Geraldine Laing, who unveiled a plaque.